BlinkDL/RWKV-LM/README.md

 ### Lastest Design

+RWKV-5 is multi-head and here shows one head.
+There is also a LayerNorm for each head (hence actually GroupNorm).

 $`
 \begin{array}{|l|l|l|}
 \hline & {\text { RWKV-4 (pointwise multiplication) }} & \text { RWKV-5 with matrix-valued states } \\